-Definition of Cognitive Dissonance Example
+Introduction to Cognitive Dissonance Example

+The following article provides an outline for Cognitive Dissonance Example.
 Cognitive Dissonance is an emotion that is unpleasant and which comes from having and believing in two different or contradicting emotions at the same time.
 This kind of emotion leads to irrational decisions as the individual tries to make the right decision with two conflicting emotions or beliefs.
 In this article, we will discuss the different Cognitive Dissonance Examples.

 Example Of Cognitive Dissonance